Azure-Samples/active-directory-b2c-custom-policy-starterpack/scenarios/readme.md

 ## Samples for several additional scenarios across identity providers, REST API, and user journey scenarios
+* [Password-less sign-in with email verification](source/aadb2c-ief-passwordless-email-verification) Passwordless authentication is a type of authentication where user doesn't need to sign-in with their password.
+This is commonly used in B2C scenarios where users use your application infrequently and tend to forget their password.
+This sample policy demonstrates how to allow user to sign-in, simply by providing and verifying the sign-in email address using OTP code (one time password).

 * [Account linkage](source/aadb2c-ief-account-linkage) - With Azure AD B2C a user can have multiple identities.
 Sign-in with local account, and link a social account to an existing local account.
 So, both share the same account in Azure AD B2C.
 This Azure AD B2C sample demonstrates how to link existing local account to a social account.